Code-Institute-Submissions/milestone-project-98/README.md

 #### Colour Scheme

 - The three main colours used in the website are turquoise, white and grey.
+These were chosen because the turquoise/grey contrasts with the white.

 #### Typography

+- The three main fonts used throughout the website are Pacifico, Roboto and Lato.
+- Pacifico was used for the cafe's logo as the font is in a different style to the other fonts which makes the logo stand out whilst also still fitting in well with with the chosen style of the website.
-- The Pacifico font is the font used for the brand logo.
-Roboto is used throughout the website for main headings and Lato is used for subheadings and paragraphs.
-Sans Serif is the fallback font which is used in the event that the specified font fails to import into the website correctly.
+- Roboto is used for the main headings, the jumbotron and navigation links, and Lato is used for the subheadings and paragraphs.
+These fonts were chosen as they fit in well with the chosen style of the website.
+- Sans Serif is the fallback font which is used in the event that the specified font fails to import into the website correctly.

+### Imagery

+- The images used on the website were designed to give the user an indication of the atmosphere in they can expect in the cafe and the quality of the food and drinks.

 ### Wireframes